dylanmckay/polk/README.md

 # Grab and symlink dotfiles from another repository.
 dotty setup github:dylanmckay/otherdotfiles

+# Download dotfiles to a local cache folder but don't create symlinks
+dotty grab github:dylanmckay

+# Create symlinks to the currently grabbed dotfiles
+dotty link

+# Update the dotfiles.
+dotty update

 # Remove all symlinks created by dotty.
-dotty clean
+dotty unlink

-# Print all symlink information
+# Print a bunch of information
 dotty info
 ```